 S&P® is a registered trademark of Standard & Poor's Financial Services LLC ("S&P") and Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC ("Dow Jones").
 These trademarks have been licensed for use by S&P Dow Jones Indices LLC.
-"Standard & Poor's®, "S&P 500®" and "S&P®" are trademarks of S&P. These trademarks have been sublicensed for certain purposes by our affiliate, Merrill Lynch, Pierce, Fenner & Smith Incorporated.
+"Standard & Poor's®," "S&P 500®" and "S&P®" are trademarks of S&P. These trademarks have been sublicensed for certain purposes by our affiliate, Merrill Lynch, Pierce, Fenner & Smith Incorporated.
 The SPX is a product of S&P Dow Jones Indices LLC and/or its affiliates and has been licensed for use by Merrill Lynch, Pierce, Fenner & Smith Incorporated.

 The securities are not sponsored, endorsed, sold or promoted by S&P Dow Jones Indices LLC, Dow Jones, S&P or any of their respective affiliates (collectively, "S&P Dow Jones Indices").
-S&P Dow Jones Indices make no representation or warranty, express or implied, to the holders of the securities or any member of the public regarding the advisability of investing in securities generally or in the SPX to track general market performance.
-S&P Dow Jones Indices of only relationship to Merrill Lynch, Pierce, Fenner & Smith Incorporated with respect to the SPX is the licensing of the SPX and certain trademarks, service marks and/or trade names of S&P Dow Jones Indices and/or its third party licensors.
-The SPX is determined, composed and calculated by S&P Dow Jones Indices have no obligation to take our needs, BAC's needs or the needs of Merrill Lynch, Pierce, Fenner & Smith Incorporated or holders of the securities or the termining, composing or calculating the SPX.
+S&P Dow Jones Indices make no representation or warranty, express or implied, to the holders of the securities or any member of the public regarding the advisability of investing in securities generally or in the securities particularly or the ability of the SPX to track general market performance.
+S&P Dow Jones Indices' only relationship to Merrill Lynch, Pierce, Fenner & Smith Incorporated with respect to the SPX is the licensing of the SPX and certain trademarks, service marks and/or trade names of S&P Dow Jones Indices and/or its third party licensors.
+The SPX is determined, composed and calculated by S&P Dow Jones Indices without regard to us, Merrill Lynch, Pierce, Fenner & Smith Incorporated or holders of the securities into consideration in determining, composing or calculating the SPX.
 S&P Dow Jones Indices are not responsible for and have not participated in the determination of the prices and amount of the securities or the timing of the securities or in the determination or calculation of the securities.
-There is no assurance that investment products based on the SPX will accurately track index performance or provide positive investment returns.
-S&P Dow Jones Indices LLC and its subsidiaries are not investment advices.
-Notwithstanding the foregoing, S&P Dow Jones Indices LLC and its affiliates may independently issue and/or sponsor financial products which are linked to the securities currently being issued by us, but which may be similar to and competitive with the securities.
-In addition, S&P Dow Jones Indices LLC and its affiliates may independently issue and/or sponsor financial products which are linked to the securities.
+S&P Dow Jones Indices have no valigation or liability in connection with the securities or in the determination or calculation of the equation by which the securities are to be converted into cash.
+S&P Dow Jones Indices have no obligation or liability in connection with the administration, marketing of the securities.
+There is no assurance that investment products based on the SPX will accurately track index performance or provide positive investment returms.
+S&P Dow Jones Indices to the securities are not investment advice.
+Notwithstanding the foregoing, S&P Dow Jones Indices LLC and its affiliates may independently issue and/or sponsor financial products which are linked to the securities.